Mackenzie–Papineau Battalion

-The Mackenzie–Papineau Battalion was a Canadian military unit that volunteered to fight with the XV International Brigade on the Republican side in the Spanish Civil War.
+The Mackenzie–Papineau Battalion was a Canadian military unit consisting of volunteers within the XV International Brigade, fighting on the Republican side of the Spanish Civil War.
 Except for France, no other country had a greater proportion of its population volunteer in Spain as did Canada.
-The Canadian soldiers were engaged in some of the fiercest battles of 1937-38 and suffered heavy casualties.
+The Canadian soldiers were engaged in some of the fiercest battles of 1937 and 1938 and suffered heavy casualties.

 After the war, the surviving "Mac-Paps" faced new struggles.
 The Canadian Foreign Enlistment Act of 1937 had prohibited citizens from participating in foreign conflicts.
 As a result, Canadian veterans of the Spanish Civil War were investigated as politically suspect by the Royal Canadian Mounted Police.
 The veterans were not recognized by national military institutions or in official histories.
 The prohibition was eventually eased at the end of the 20th century.
-Three Canadian monuments were erected to honor the Mackenzie-Papineau Battalion, including a monument commissioned by the federal government and installed in Ottawa in 2001.
+Three Canadian monuments were erected to honour the Mackenzie-Papineau Battalion, including a monument commissioned by the federal government and installed in Ottawa in 2001.
 The names of all known Canadian volunteers are listed there.

 History

 Recruitment and mobilization

 It's estimated that three-fourths of Canadian volunteers were either members of the Communist Party of Canada (CPC) or the Young Communist League.
-They just needed to approach their local committees to initiate the recruitment process.
-Unlike the American and British volunteers who included significant numbers of students and intellectuals, the Canadian contingent was almost wholly working class.
+They needed to approach their local committees to initiate the recruitment process.
+Unlike the American and British volunteers, who had a significant numbers of students and intellectuals amongst their ranks, the Canadian contingent was almost wholly working class.
 Many had been unemployed and forced into relief camps during the Great Depression.
 A sizable percentage were recent immigrants, the two largest groups being Finns and Ukrainians.

 In general, the Canadian volunteers were self-educated about the Spanish conflict and its repercussions for Europe if the pro-fascist Nationalist side prevailed.
 To raise awareness about the Spanish Republican cause, Canada's leftist political parties created the Canadian Committee to Aid Spanish Democracy.

 Canadian volunteers who wanted to serve in Spain had to travel under false pretenses.
 The Parliament passed the Canadian Foreign Enlistment Act in April 1937, and applied it to the Spanish conflict in July 1937, prohibiting participation in a foreign war.
 Even before the prohibition went into effect, recruits assembled and transported themselves in secret to avoid potential prosecution.

 Volunteers usually went first to Toronto, where they met at operation headquarters, located at Queen and Spadina streets.
 Applicants were screened.
 For the most part, anyone intending to enlist required a leftist background.
 Drunken and adventurous types were weeded out, leaving only those who were ardent about fighting European fascism.
 These factors, together with the comparatively mature age of the soldiers – nearly two-thirds were over thirty – resulted in an ideologically committed Canadian contingent.
 From Toronto they traveled to Montreal or, more frequently, to New York City, where they departed by ship across the Atlantic Ocean to France.
 They then made their way to Spain either by ship or by foot across the Pyrenees.